ibm-cloud-docs/cloud-shell/shell-ui.md

 ## Working with sessions
 {: #shell-env}

 A {{site.data.keyword.cloud-shell_short}} session is the terminal interface where you can run commands, scripts, and other tools.
 It's similar to the command prompt on your local machine, but it's preconfigured with the full {{site.data.keyword.cloud_notm}} CLI and numerous [plug-ins and tools](/docs/cloud-shell?topic=cloud-shell-plugins-tools) so that you can work in {{site.data.keyword.cloud_notm}} without having to install anything.
+For more information about the CLI, see [Getting started with the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started).

 When you open a session, you start in your {{site.data.keyword.cloud-shell_short}} workspace's home directory, `/home/<user-name>`.
 Your home directory provides a temporary place for you to work with files in {{site.data.keyword.cloud-shell_short}}.
 It is shared between all of your sessions.
 Because data in your home directory isn't persisted, any files that you add or change are removed after two hours of inactivity.
 For more information about your {{site.data.keyword.cloud-shell_short}} workspace and home directory, see [Working with files](/docs/cloud-shell?topic=cloud-shell-files).